harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 - **link**: [github](https://github.com/WorldHealthOrganization/app)
 - **Collaborators**: with [Bruno Bowden](https://www.linkedin.com/in/brunobowden/)

 Early on, Bruno reached out and had this crazy idea to work with the WHO on their app.
-It was a really strong idea and plan.
-He assembled an amazing team of people and started building it earlier than almost anyone.
+It was a solid idea and plan.
+He assembled a fantastic team of people and started building it earlier than almost anyone.

 I helped connect Bruno and the team with so many people who were working in this space.